SEASON SONGS, Sun., Dec. 5, 2010

-On Sunday, December 5, 2010 at 3:30 pm, at Eastminster United Church, The East York Choir presented ‘SEASON SONGS’, an eclectic mix of choral works to celebrate the season, including Early music, carols, gospel, jazz & world music.
+On Sunday, December 5, 2010 at 3:30 pm at Eastminster United Church, The East York Choir presented ‘SEASON SONGS’, an eclectic mix of choral works to celebrate the season, including Early music, carols, gospel, jazz and world music.

 Our special guests were gospel/R & B vocalist, Quisha Wint, percussionist/drummer, Ray Dillard and guitarist/mandolin player, Charlie Roby.

 Several selections featured soloists from the choir, including Martin Houtman, Bryan Estabrooks, Tom Roedding and Lindy Pinto.

 We also presented a repeat performance of Jenny Crober’s choral arrangement of Zachary Richard’s poignant, Acadian-themed “Dans le Nord Canadien”, featuring vocalist Chi Chi Godin, Charlie Roby, guitar, and Ray Dillard, percussion.

 EYC’s 2010 Spring concert, ‘STAGESONG’, held on Sunday, June 6, 2010 at 3:00 pm at Eastminster United Church, featured choral, solo and ensemble favourites from the worlds of opera and musical theatre.

 Selections in the first half of the program included the “Drunken Poet” scene from Purcell’s ‘The Fairy Queen’ featuring soloist Tom Roedding, the legendary “Habanera” from Bizet’s ‘Carmen’ featuring Vilma Vitols, the sublime soprano solo and chorus, “Placido è il Mar” from Mozart’s ‘Idomoneo’ featuring Jennie Such and Verdi’s stirring “Va Pensiero” chorus, from ‘Nabucco’.